 We will formulate response policies and measures based on our recognition of current environmental conditions, including the impact of climate change on Hulic's businesses.
-Further, we will set KPIs including but not limited to CO2 reduction targets and manage the results.
+Further, we will set KPIs including but not limited to greenhouse gas emissions reduction targets and manage the results.